-The Village will provide plan similar to the current Blue Cross Blue Shield 80/20 Plan.
+The Village will provide a plan similar to the current Blue Cross Blue Shield 80/20 Plan.

-Employees hired prior to May 1, 2019, the Employer shall provide the major medical insurance package wherein the Employer shall pay 100% of the employee's health insurance, 100% of the employee's dental and vision insurance but shall only pay the following for dependent care: In calendar year July 1, 2019 through June 30, 2020, the Employee shall pay 22% of dependent care, spouse care and family dependent health, dental and vision; in calendar year July 1, 2020 to June 30, 2021, the Employee shall pay 24% of spouse dependent care, child dependent care, and family dependent health insurance, dental and vision insurance; and in calendar year July 1, 2021 to June 30, 2022, the Employee shall pay 26% of spouse dependent care, child dependent care and family dependent care for health insurance, dental and vision insurance.
+Employees hired prior to May 1, 2019, the Employer shall provide the major medical insurance package wherein the Employer shall pay 100% of the employee's health insurance, 100% of the employee's dental and vision insurance but shall only pay the following for dependent care: For the year July 1, 2022 through June 30, 2023, the Employee shall pay 28% of dependent care, spouse care and family dependent health, dental and vision; in calendar year July 1, 2023 to June 30, 2024, the Employee shall pay 30% of spouse dependent care, child dependent care, and family dependent health insurance, dental and vision insurance; and in calendar year July 1, 2024 to June 30, 2025, the Employee shall pay 32% of spouse dependent care, child dependent care and family dependent care for health insurance, dental and vision insurance.